llwyd/llwyd.github.io/_posts/2023-09-17-diving-into-rust.markdown

 To begin the code breakdown, I'll first go through the main function sequentially, and then each function individually.

+### Main
 {% highlight rust %}
     const PACKET_SIZE:usize = 48;
     let mut buffer: [u8; PACKET_SIZE] = [0; PACKET_SIZE];
     buffer[0] = 0x23;
 {% endhighlight %}

 These first few lines are defining an empty buffer of bytes (unsigned char) to send and receive the NTP packet.
+The buffer is defined as _mutable_ so that values can be changed later in the program (by default variables in Rust are _immutable_, which means they cannot be modified).
 The first line is a constant, defined like you would use a `#define` in C. The first entry in the buffer is then modified to contain the value `0x23`, which according to the spec means _NTP Version 4_ and _Client mode_ (See Figures 8 and 10[^2]).

 {% highlight rust %}
     let ntp_address = "pool.ntp.org:123";